algolia/react-instantsearch/docgen/src/guide/Refining_hits.md

 mainTitle: Guides
 layout: main.pug
 category: guide
-navWeight: # idk what to put here 🚨
+navWeight: 63
 ---

 ## Introduction

 In some interfaces, you want to have buttons _inside_ your Hits that will change the refinement of the current search, rather than as standalone components.
+For example, each of your items has some tags you want to refine upon.

-Since we can't replicate this pattern with widgets, we will need to go with Refinementlists that don't render anything.
+Since we can't replicate this pattern with widgets, we will need to go with RefinementLists that don't render anything (see also [virtual widgets](guide/Virtual_widgets.html)).
 Please note that this is an advanced tutorial and requires moderate knowledge of how React and React InstantSearch work.
 Our final result will look something like this, let's get started!

 <iframe src="https://codesandbox.io/embed/oY1klpZYB" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>